 HM Revenue & Customs have issued guidance surrounding the movement of yachts in and out of the UK in anticipation of Brexit on 31 December 2020 under Notice 8: ‘Sailing your pleasure craft to and from the UK’.
 Any yachts not already in free circulation in the UK should, upon entry into UK territorial waters (12 miles offshore) fly the Q flag until such time as customs formalities have been concluded.
-The full text of this notice can be located HERE
+View the full text of this notice.

 The notice provides clarity surrounding how a yacht can be used in the UK by either UK on Non-UK residents.